When It Hurts So Bad You Can’t Stand It

 Planning Church Events With High Attendance

-If you are a pastor or church leader, planning church events is a regular part of what you do.
+Planning church events with high attendance.
+If you are a pastor or church leader, planning church events is part of your job.
+Fellowship events.
+Mission events.
+Seasonal events.
+And more.
+Here’s how to maximize attendance when you do.

 It lurks beneath your congregational landscape like a giant underground spring.
-Awaiting gold mind.
+An awaiting gold mine.
 Gushing oil field.
 But just like other speculative ventures, you must prospect for it.

 And you can’t always know for sure when you will hit pay dirt.
 You observe.
 Evaluate the landscape.
 Look for signs.
 Make educated guesses.
-And finally, pick a spot and dig.
+Then pick a spot and dig.
 Sometimes it’s a dry well.
 But you might hit a gusher.

 And what is the secret ingredient in planning church events that I’m talking about?